-- a relatively high level of environmental and planning compliance obligations, including in relation to heritage and native title (see section 19.4 in Chapter 19 of this publication, 'Natural Resources', for more detail);
+- a relatively high level of environmental and planning compliance obligations, including in relation to heritage and native title (see the ‘Native title and Aboriginal cultural heritage’ chapter of this publication for more detail);

 - a relatively stable government decision-making environment with low sovereign risk;

-- certain foreign investment restrictions (see section 2.5 in Chapter 2 'Corporate Regulators' and section 19.6 in Chapter 19 'Natural Resources' of this publication for more detail);
+- certain foreign investment restrictions (see the 'Corporate Regulators' chapter and the 'Foreign Investment Regulation chapter' of this publication for more detail);

 - the ability of the principal to appoint the contractor as 'principal contractor' to ensure a single, non-delegable point of responsibility for compliance with workplace, health and safety laws.

-Unsolicited proposals are being increasingly utilised by the private sector and governments to drive innovation and accelerate the delivery of infrastructure projects.
-An unsolicited (or market-led) proposal is a proposal initiated by the private sector to build or finance an infrastructure project, without a formal request or tender from the government.
+An unsolicited (or market-led) proposal is a proposal initiated by the private sector to build or ﬁnance an infrastructure project, without a formal request or tender from the government.
+Such proposals are being increasingly utilised by the private sector and governments to drive innovation and accelerate the delivery of infrastructure projects.

 Government guidelines impose additional criteria, including that the proposal: